MohdMuslim92/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 4-isalpha.c : a function that return 1 if the passed variable is an alphabet letter otherwise it rerurns 0
 * 5-sign.c : print the sign of the value if the value less than 0 prints - sign, it it's greater than 0 prints + sign
 * 6-abs.c : a function that return the absolute value of a variable
+* 7-print_last_digit.c : return the last digit of a variable